 In November, 2018, she took BOB, Group One and Best in Show, at a United Kennel Club show.

 Her head is lovely.
-She’s got slightly oversized ears; the better to hear you with.
+She’s might have slightly oversized ears; the better to hear you with.
 Her coat pattern is perfect.

 She has been genetically tested clear for 162 genetic diseases that Embark tests for.
 However, she is a carrier for Canine Retinopathy, so any male we mate her with, must have that test as well to ensure he does not carry it.
 She is also a carrier of the dilute gene, so by testing the male, we will avoid doubling up on that as well.